 2. Write an Impressive and Well-Crafted Resume & Cover Letter

 Resumes and cover letters are easily the most tedious part of applying for any internship or job.
 You need to make sure that your resume and cover letter are geared towards the specific internship(s) you are applying for, and that the skills and experiences you include are relevant to those that the internship program requires.
-This is crucial because hiring managers are looking at many more applications aside from yours, and on average, they only spend a total of 6 seconds reading over each resume.
+This is crucial because hiring managers are looking at many more applications aside from yours, and on average, they only spend a total of six seconds reading over each resume.

 So, make sure that you start off with a strong cover letter to peak their interest into looking further at your resume.
 Then, continue impressing them with your resume by highlighting the most important details at the top so that they will actually consider you as a probable candidate to interview.